galileukim/galileukim.github.io/index.md

 # welcome:

 Hi, my name is Galileu Kim and I am currently a Ph.D. candidate in political science at Princeton University.
 My research focuses on the political economy of bureaucracy and public services, with a focus on municipalities in Brazil.

 You can find some of my research and codes [here](https://github.com/galileukim).

-Here is an image:
+Here is an image.
 ![](images/minimalism_origami.jpg)

 Here are links to my on-going projects.